snowman-repos/book/project_managers/README.md

 Wireframes are not a design tool.
 They should not convey colours, styles, sizes, or even layout.
 A designer may use them to determine what they should put on their canvas, not where nor how it should look.
 A modal or popup window should never feature in a wireframe diagram.
 Instead the popup content should be placed in its own wireframe diagram and then the designer can determine where it is best displayed, be that inside a popup window or not.
 Likewise any labels should not impose design decisions and words like full-screen, expandable, blue, big, hover, animated etc. should be avoided.

 The wireframe diagrams show only content and functionality features, and how they are organised and prioritised, that a designer can then style and move into place.
+Ideally, interactive wireframes could be generated directly using HTML & CSS, allowing for a rapid start to design and development.

 #### Feature List